 an attached 3D Gaussian Splatting layer that enriches visual appearance.

 The use of controllable parametric texture meshes is commonly used for such use case, as it eases the information being transferred across the network.
 The user is recorded by one or more cameras, and the captured streams are analyzed to estimate geometric and animation parameters for the body, face, and hands.
 The appearance is given by 3D Gaussian Splat representation, to preserve appearance cues that are difficult or inefficient to model with mesh geometry alone, such as hair strands, clothing texture, and fine surface detail.
-Together the two representations are aligned and bind to form a realistic animatable avatar.
+Together, the two representations are aligned and bound to form a realistic animatable avatar.

-During an avatar call the users transmit the time-varying model parameter to animate the geometry of the avatar while the 3D Gaussian Splats remain registered to the mesh and deform consistently with it, under the same motion and expression controls.
+During an avatar call, the users transmit the time-varying model parameter to animate the geometry of the avatar while the 3D Gaussian Splats remain registered to the mesh and deform consistently with it, under the same motion and expression controls.

 Use case 24: Gaussian Splats attached to a mesh